pokyah/agrometeor-public/README.md

-Welcome to the agrometeor-public, the publicly available R scripts repository related to the [Agromet project](http://www.cra.wallonie.be/fr/agromet).
+Welcome to the __agrometeor-public__ repository, the publicly available R scripts repository related to the [Agromet project](http://www.cra.wallonie.be/fr/agromet).

+The present work is under major development phase.
+If you find a bug or want to suggest an idea, please open an issue.
+Want to contribute ?
+Feel free to create a pull request.

 ## How to use the R scripts ?